Millennials account for a quarter of the entire U.S. population.

 That comes out to 320 million people.
 In other words, a vast consumer audience.

-Here, we explain what exactly millennials are (because let’s be honest, do you?) and how you can advertise to them through their favorite social media platforms.
+Here, we break down what exactly millennials are (because let’s be honest, do you?) and how you can advertise to them through their preferred platforms.

 First Things First: What Are Millennials, Exactly?